sudhaarani/Milestone/README.md

 The Milestones app offers users a digital scrapbook experience, allowing them to document and celebrate significant moments in their lives.

-## Features

-- (MVP ✅) As a user, I want to be able to Register into MileStone with basic information such as username, email, and password.
-- (MVP ✅) As a user, I want to be able to log into MileStone with a username and password.
-- (MVP ✅) As a user, I want to be able to navigate to different tabs in the nav-bar.
-- (MVP ✅) As a user, I want to be able to view timelines on the homepage loaded from the API.
-- (MVP ✅) As a user, I want to be able to create a timeline with title, description, cover-image and also edit or delete it.
-- (MVP ✅) As a user, I want to be able to create a milestone with title, date, diary-entry, images(max of 4) and also edit or delete it.
-- (MVP ✅) As a user, I want to be able to like a timeline and see the liked timeline in the Favourites tab.
-- (MVP ✅) As a user, I want to be able to follow a user and see the followed user's timelines in the Following tab.
-- (MVP ✅) As a user, I want to be able to see all timelines I created in the My Timelines tab.
-- (MVP ✅) As a user, I want to be able to see all timelines of specific user by clicking on the username.
-- (MVP ✅) As a user, I want to be able to view a larger version of the milestone image by clicking on it.
-- STRETCH: As a user, I want to be able to edit or delete each individual milestone image.
-- STRETCH: As a user, I want to be able to search for a specific milestone within timeline by entering keywords and dates.

 ## Getting Started

 1. Clone this repository.